Thought for the day: Some Creative Math Prompts are really problems without directions. Students’ first job is to figure out what the problem is!

 Concepts: prime numbers; exponents and their properties; prime factorizations; analyzing and extending patterns

-i notice that each whole number from 1 through 15 has another number paired with it (let's call it a code number), but 0 does not.
+I notice that each whole number from 1 through 15 has another number paired with it, but 0 does not.
+(We’ll call it a “code number.”)

 I notice that all of the code numbers have only the digits 0 , 1, 2, and 3.

-I notice that the codes of prime numbers are powers of ten.
+I notice that the codes of prime numbers look like powers of ten.

 I notice that when you double a number, you add 1 to its code.

-I wonder what happens if a triple a code number.
+I wonder what happens if I triple a code number.